microsoft/PythonProgrammingPuzzles/puzzles/README.md

                 space_count = 0
         new += ("-" if space_count > 2 else "_" * space_count)
         return new == target

+    def sol(target="-Hello,_world!__This_is-so-easy!-"):
+        """Find a string such that, when three or more spaces are compacted to a '-' and one or two spaces are replaced by underscores, leads to the target.

+        "_o-k__?-" => "  o        k  ?     "
+        """
     ```
     <details><summary>1 hand-written solution </summary>